Identifying drivers of energy resolution variation in multi-KID phonon-mediated detectors: Device Performance and Discussion

-The currently unexplained differences in the quality factors, whether due to impedance matching issues or inherent differences between resonators appear to drive the variation in measured energy resolution.
-One hypothesis for the observed behavior is the presence of box modes, i.e. electromagnetic coupling between the device and its metallic holder box, sourcing the changing performance.
-Some support for this hypothesis was established by measuring the transmission for a feedline only device, as seen in Fig. \ref{fig:boxmode}, in different physical configurations.
-In the closed box configuration (red line), one observes numerous spectral line features, indicative of these box modes.
-Other spectral features are apparent with the device lid off (green line), but these modes are completely removed after applying a thin $\sim$mm layer of Eccosorb dielectric foam absorber (blue line).
-However there is risk that this can degrade resonator quality factors, because the Eccosorb can remain at an elevated temperature and act like a blackbody load on the device.
+Fig.~\ref{fig:qiqc} shows the extracted components $Q_c$, $Q_i$, and $\phi$ of $R_Q$, mindful that individual quantities are perhaps degenerate.
+It does not reveal a single culprit for the resolution variation.
+The devices that show the greatest deviation from the pack, e.g. the 3138 MHz resonator, are the same ones that show the largest difference in resolution in Fig.~\ref{fig:resprediction}.
+We note certain unexpected negative $Q_c$, though offset by a corresponding negative cos($\phi$) term.
+We can only conclude that the overall combination of terms has an effect, and interpreting the change as arising from specific models (e.g. impedance matching, resonator differences) is thus not straightforward.
+One hypothesis for the observed behavior is the presence of box modes, i.e. EM couplings between the device and its metallic holder box, sourcing the changing performance in a more complicated way than the impedance mismatch model.
+Some support for this hypothesis was established by measuring the transmission for a feedline only device, as seen in Fig. \ref{fig:boxmode}, in different configurations.
+In the default closed box (red line), the numerous spectral line features are indicative of these box modes.
+Other spectral features are apparent with the device lid off (green line), but these modes are completely removed after applying a thin $\sim$mm layer of Eccosorb dielectric foam absorber (blue line), implying that the transmission diagram in Fig. \ref{fig:rotations} \textit{Top Left} can be cleaned up with an absorber.
+However this can potentially degrade resonator quality factors, because the Eccosorb can remain at an elevated temp. and act like a blackbody load on the device.